Pseudonyms used by Donald Trump: John Barron

-"John Miller" (1991)
+John Miller

 In 1991, a reporter for People attempted to interview Trump about the end of his marriage to Ivana Trump and his rumored association with other women.
 She was called back by a publicist who gave his name as "John Miller", who gave her a long interview about Trump's marital affairs ("He's a good guy, and he's not going to hurt anybody. ...
 He treated his wife well and ... he will treat Marla well."), his attractiveness to women, and his wealth.
 The reporter thought at the time that "Miller" sounded remarkably like Trump, and played the tape to several people who knew Trump and agreed it was Trump.
 She says Trump later told her it was a "joke gone awry".
 Trump denied that he posed as John Miller to tell People, "Madonna called and wanted to go out with him, that I can tell you."

 In 2016, The Washington Post obtained a copy of the tape and reported that it was Trump using a pseudonym.
 Trump denied it, saying, "It was not me on the phone."
 Later, when a reporter asked Trump if he had ever employed a spokesperson named John Miller, he hung up.

-"Carolin Gallego" (1992)
+Carolin Gallego

 A 1992 letter to New York magazine signed by "Carolin Gallego" replied to an article by Julie Baumgold.
 The letter asserted that "as his secretary" she knew Trump treated women with respect.
 This letter resurfaced in a 2017 article in the Washingtonian which highlighted similarities between patterns of repetition in Trump's speech and the final line in the letter, which read: "I do not believe any man in America gets more calls from women wanting to see him, meet him, or go out with him.
 The most beautiful women, the most successful women—all women love Donald Trump."
 The Washingtonian was unable to find any record of a Carolin Gallego as secretary to Trump and said that it was not out of the question that Trump himself had written the letter.